codeplumber/datacleaningcoursera/CodeBook.md

 ###Notes on the original (raw) data
 The original dataset consists of several files which a basically split in to the 'test data' and 'training data'.
+The downloaded data set has also a README.txt file which explains in detail all the available files and variables.

 ##Creating the tidy datafile